katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 Run As Another User
 -------------------
-By default, DSC runs each resource as the SYSTEM account and not the account that Ansible use to run the module.
+By default, DSC runs each resource as the SYSTEM account and not the account that Assible use to run the module.
 This means that resources that are dynamically loaded based on a user profile, like the ``HKEY_CURRENT_USER`` registry hive, will be loaded under the ``SYSTEM`` profile.
 The parameter ``PsDscRunAsCredential`` is a parameter that can be set for every DSC resource